Armenia–Spain relations: Modern relations

 Bilateral relations can be considered excellent but still scarce.
 Since independence, over 20,000 Armenians have immigrated to Spain.
 In 2003, Spain opened an honorary consulate in Yerevan.
 In August 2010, Armenia opened a resident embassy in Madrid.
-In recent years, five Spanish provinces have recognized the Armenian genocide (Aragon, Balearic Islands, Basque Country, Catalonia and Navarre).
+In recent years, many Spanish cities and six Spanish autonomous communities (Aragon, Balearic Islands, Basque Country, Catalonia, La Rioja, and Navarre) have recognized the Armenian genocide.
 In 2010, a memorial was erected in Mislata, Valencia, the first monument commemorating the Armenian genocide in Spain.